husobee/peerstore/docs/design-document/README.md

 section outlining the Use Cases, and Component Architecture.
 A Discussion will then be outlined as a sub-section describing in great detail the specifications of the implementation developed.
-This will then be followed by the dependencies that were used in the implementation, and why those dependancies were needed for the implementation.
+This will then be followed by the dependencies that were used in the implementation, and why those dependencies were needed for the implementation.

-The final milestone sub-section will be an explaination of how to run and test the implementation, which will prove the milestone objectives were accomplished.
+The final milestone sub-section will be an explanation of how to run and test the implementation, which will prove the milestone objectives were accomplished.